williamgilpin/dysts/README.md

 + Align the initial phases, potentially by picking default starting initial conditions that lie on the attractor, but which are as close as possible to the origin
 + Expand and finalize the discrete `dysts.maps` module
 + + Maps are deterministic but not differentiable, and so not all analysis methods will work on them.
 Will probably need a decorator to declare whether utilities work on flows, maps, or both
++ Switch stochastic integration to a newer package, like `torchsde` or `sdepy`
++ + Currently both have some issues with dependencies